 In accordance with the firm’s Policy, relevant staff in Human Resources, Facilities Management, IT, Finance, Marketing and Administration have received appropriate training and awareness-raising on the global and UK challenges posed by slavery, the requirements of the Act, the firm’s Policy and the implementation of the due diligence procedures.
 Discussions held during the training were taken into account in the development and improved implementation of the Policy.
 All staff have been briefed on the main requirements of the Policy.

-a) The firm’s recruitment, employment and internal policies remain in full compliance with all applicable laws and regulations.
+- Dechert LLP UK’s recruitment, employment and internal policies remain in full compliance with all applicable laws and regulations: This was fully achieved.

-- The firm did not have cause to require such a statement from a supplier.
-We are continuing to be alert to a need to exercise this requirement in reviewing new suppliers and those subject to contract renewal.
+- All suppliers respond satisfactorily to our request for a statement on their actions to prevent Slavery and any concerns are satisfactorily and promptly resolved: We did not have cause to require such a statement from a supplier.
+We remain alert to the potential need to exercise this requirement when reviewing new suppliers and those subject to contract renewal.

-- The firm did not have cause to conduct an audit and no allegations were made.
-We remain alert to the potential need to conduct audits or to investigate allegations.
+- Any concerns raised as a result of audits or allegations are promptly followed-up and resolved: We did not have cause to conduct an audit and no allegations were made.
+We remain alert to the potential need to conduct audits or to investigate allegations in the future.

 We aim to report progress on these and other potential developments in our future statements.

-Signed: Miriam Gonzalez, member of the London Management Committee
+Signed: London Management Committee